instituutnederlandsetaal/BlackLab/site/docs/server/050_configuration.md

 :::

 ::: tip
 You can also use a file called `blacklab.yaml` if you want to configure details about running `IndexTool` and `QueryTool` as well.
 It can only contain the `log`, `search`, `indexing` and `plugin` sections (located at the end of this example config).
-This file may be useful if you want to increase the number of metadata values stored in the index metadata file, for example.
+This file may be useful in some cases.
 If you're not sure, you probably don't need this.
 :::

 ```yaml